isar/isar/docs/docs/schema.md

 ## DateTime

 Isar does not store timezone information of your dates.
-Instead it converts `DateTime`s to UTC before storing them.
+Instead, it converts `DateTime`s to UTC before storing them.
 Isar returns all dates in local time.

 `DateTime`s are stored with microsecond precision.
 In browsers, only millisecond precision is supported because of JavaScript limitations.

 ## Enum

 Isar allows storing and using enums like other Isar types.
-You have to choose however how the enum should be represented on the disk.
+You have to choose, however, how Isar should represent the enum on the disk.
 Isar supports four different strategies:

 | EnumType    | Description
 | ----------- | -----------